maruthi-raj/git-practice/README.md

 # git-practice
-This is a practice repository.Use only for practice
+This is a practice repository.<Use only for practice>